 These independent people that attempt to take tourists around don’t have a traditional taxi meter or a license.
 You run the risk of paying much more than you would have with a regular service.
 They might seem like a trustworthy and nice person, but traveling in a country that you don’t know, with a language you don’t understand, always brings about certain risks.
 It’s better to err on the side of caution and only trust official licensed taxis.

 KEEP IN MIND THE COPERTO

-The charge could be about one euro to three or more depending on the location.
-You can save on these by avoiding the very touristic areas and always asking for the menu before deciding to sit there.
-The place should, legally, have the coperto charge printed on their menu or somewhere easily visible.
+The charge could be about one to three euro or more depending on the place.
+You can save on these by avoiding the most touristic areas and always asking for the menu before deciding to sit there.
+The place should, by law, have the coperto charge printed on their menu or somewhere easily visible.